+ITEM 6.
 EXHIBITS AND FINANCIAL STATEMENTS.
-ITEM 6.

-(a) EXHIBITS:
+- (a) Exhibits:

-L-2 -Form of Federal Register Notice.
+- L-2 Form of Federal Register Notice (to be filed by amendment).

-(b) FINANCIAL STATEMENTS:
+- (b) Financial Statements:

 (Not applicable)

 ITEM 7.
 INFORMATION AS TO ENVIRONMENTAL EFFECTS.

 The proposed exemption is not a major Federal action significantly affecting the quality of the human environment.
 No Federal agency has prepared or is preparing an environmental impact statement with respect to the proposed transactions, which are the subject hereof.